Most of us have heard of artificial intelligence, but what about augmented intelligence?

 While it’s trendy to brand technologies as being fueled by A.I., in many cases augmented intelligence actually produces better outcomes.
 That being said, here are several ways in which augmented intelligence is being used to improve insights, creative output, customer service, security, and more.

 Augmented intelligence can be used to perform advanced data analysis for a range of industries.
-For example, it might be used for fraud detection for the banking or finance industry; finance and accounting; preventative healthcare; or customer survey feedback.
+For example, it might be used for fraud detection in the banking or finance industry; finance and accounting; preventative healthcare; or customer survey feedback.

 In the example of fraud detection, systems can be wired to detect signs of fraud, which are delivered to employees who assess red flags and then make judgment calls.
-In fact, according to a 2016 study, the use of automated intelligence saves the card issuers and banks $12 billion every year.
+In fact, according to a 2016 study, the use of automated intelligence saves card issuers and banks $12 billion every year.

 In finance and accounting, automated intelligence can be used to generate accurate reports that can then be customized and sorted out by an accountant for a given client.
 While A.I. has performed the hard labor of sifting through massive amounts of data, the accountant still uses skills of creative analysis and organization to deliver results.